nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 1a.
-There is no client in AddressBook.
+There is no client in ClientBook.
     * 1a1. iScam shows a message to indicate that there is no client.

         Use case ends.